at-cg/VF/README.md

 After a successful compilation, expect three executables `greedy_snp`, `lp_snp`, `greedy_sv_indels` in a directory named `build`.

 ## Usage
+The three executables implement different algorithms to achieve variant graph size reduction, but they all have a similar interface.
 ```
 SYNOPSIS
         greedy_snp -a <alpha> -d <delta> -vcf <file> -chr <id>